Perreault mourns loss of Sabres linemate, friend Rene Robert - WTMJ

 “We had so many good years together,” Perreault told The Associated Press by phone on Wednesday.
 “I was glad to be his friend for so many years, and very glad to play hockey with him for so many years.
 But being his friend was special.”

-Perreault reminisced a day after the Robert died at the age of 72 in a Florida hospital, less than a week after suffering a major heart attack.
+Perreault reminisced a day after R obert died at the age of 72 in a Florida hospital, less than a week after suffering a major heart attack.

 The news came as a shock to Perreault, given the two would talk at least once a month, and last spoke in early June.